The Song of the South Pacific: Fiji & the Mamanuca Islands

 A nice welcome at the Westin Denarau Island Resort

-Angela arrived just in time for dinner that night and though we were slightly disappointed by the current weather conditions, we were excited to finally be in Fiji and determined to remain optimistic about our plans for the week.
+Angela arrives just in time for dinner and though we are slightly disappointed by the current weather conditions, we are excited to be in Fiji and determined to remain optimistic about our plans for the week.

 A Spectacular Day on Seaspray

-When I awoke the next morning and drew back the blinds, I was relieved to see blue sky staring back at me.
+When I awake the next morning and draw back the blinds, I’m relieved to see blue sky staring back at me.
 Not much of it, mind you, but enough to provide the necessary encouragement to get out of bed.
-And certainly more than I’d seen the entire day before.

 South Sea Cruises Fiji